 Inferior Location of Home

 Buyers need to keep in mind an important consideration of purchasing a home, is going to be resale.
 So while you think you found the perfect home, the location may be inferior.
 If the home backs up to or is on a busy street, you will have a much smaller buyer pool.

 If the home backs up to something in the city which makes it inferior, then reconsider, as you will have a difficult time getting it sold in the future.

 The last thing a home buyer wants to buy is a money pit.
+Understanding and acknowledging that there are red flags and the buyer should avoid them.
 And by learning a little about home construction, you might be able to view some of these problems that can be very costly.
 A home inspection is always recommended and if you elect not to have one, then you might not be aware of expensive repairs the home may need.
-The last thing you want to do is purchase a home which has deferred maintenance and is a money pit.
+The last thing you want to do is purchase a home that has deferred maintenance and is a money pit.